What is ciclosporin?

 Ciclosporin is an immunosuppressant medication that is used to treat some inflammatory illnesses.
 It is used for conditions that affect the skin and for conditions that affect other body organs.
 In New Zealand, ciclosporin is available and fully funded as a tablet and as an oral liquid.
 It is also available unfunded as eye drops and as an injection .

-Ciclosporin works by selectively blocking calcineurin, a chemical found in the T cells of the immune system.
-Calcineurin inhibits T-cell activation and reduces the activity of the immune system .
+Ciclosporin works by selectively blocking calcineurin, a calcium-dependent serine-threonine protein phosphatase found in the T cells of the immune system.
+A calcineurin inhibitor reduces T-cell activation and the activity of the immune system .

 In dermatology, ciclosporin can be used as a systemic agent for adults and children with severe skin conditions that are not adequately treated with topical therapies alone.